 Collaborations are working together with other tech communities around to pull an event.
 Collaborations come with many advantages.
 You learn from each other.
 You get to achieve more as there are more heads and hands working towards the success of the event.

 When collaborating, contributions should be well-defined.
-This is crucial to successful collaborations, else one party ends up being stressed by the collaborations.
+This is crucial to successful collaborations, or else one party ends up being stressed by the collaboration.

 Not only two communities can come together.
 3 or more can join hands too.
 However, the more the number, the harder the control.

 Tech communities each have their branding.
 When partnering with others for an event or a program, flyers or graphics for that event will include brand logos/colors of the involved communities.
 Have this in mind when mixing up.